Skip to main content

 • The purchase price for the acquisition of real estate may not be paid in cash.

-• If copper cables are sold to a entrepreneur, the entrepreneur may not pay the purchase price in cash.
-Not even if the seller is a consumer.
+• If a contractor buys copper cables, he cannot pay in cash, even if the seller is a consumer.

-• When buying and selling scrap metal and items containing valuable materials, cash payments between entrepreneurs are prohibited.
+• When buying scrap metal or items containing precious materials, cash transactions are prohibited, even if the transactions are between contractors.

-• If a consumer sells such valuable materials to an entrepreneur, the payment may only be made in cash up to an amount of 500 euros.
-The entrepreneur must also verify the identity of the selling consumer.
+• If a consumer sells valuable material to a contractor, the cash payment must be less than 500 euros.
+The buyer of the product must also verify the identity of the seller.

-These restrictions do not apply if the execution of the contract takes place under the supervision of a bailiff.
+These restrictions do not apply to a contract that is under the supervision of a bailiff.

 Violations of the above restrictions are punishable by fines ranging from 250 euros to 225,000 euros.